Skip to content

 Emergency fund: the universal baseline

-No matter your age, the first savings benchmark everyone should hit is a fully funded emergency fund.
-The standard recommendation is 3 to 6 months of essential expenses, not income.
+No matter your age, the first savings benchmark everyone should hit is a fully funded emergency fund: 3 to 6 months of essential expenses (not income).
 Essential expenses include rent or mortgage, utilities, groceries, insurance, minimum debt payments, and transportation.

 Monthly essential expenses3-month fund6-month fund